Consumer Pricing Bill

 Overview

-This bill aims to ban businesses from offering new customers lower prices than existing customers for the same goods or services.
-The intention is to create a fairer system where long-standing customers aren't disadvantaged.
+This bill aims to ban businesses from offering lower prices to new customers than to existing customers.
+The goal is to create a fairer pricing system for all consumers, preventing businesses from prioritizing attracting new customers over retaining existing ones through price manipulation.

 Description

-The Consumer Pricing Bill seeks to outlaw preferential pricing for new customers.
-The Secretary of State will create regulations to achieve this.
-These regulations will define the practice as an offense, punishable by fines.
-The bill mandates that these regulations must be approved by both Houses of Parliament before taking effect.
-The act applies to England, Wales, Scotland and Northern Ireland and comes into force upon its passing.
+The Consumer Pricing Bill seeks to prohibit preferential pricing for new customers.
+The Secretary of State will create regulations to enforce this ban.
+These regulations will define the specifics of what constitutes "preferential pricing" and will outline the penalties for businesses found violating the law.
+These regulations will need to be approved by both Houses of Parliament before they come into effect.
+The bill applies to England, Wales, Scotland, and Northern Ireland and comes into force immediately upon passage.

 Government Spending